Patrick-L-89/portfolio-care2pets/README.md

 - I tried to use the most logical naming conventions for all the parts.
 This includes the branches, variables, component names, etc. I tried to make the app flow as logical as possible so future coders can easily find their feet if something ever needs to change, or when I will inevitably change some things.
 - There are many logical pull requests which have summaries and can be used to see my thinking and way of working.

-## Set upp
+## Set up

-Clone the app
+- Clone the app
-Cd into your project
+- Cd into your project
-npm install
+- npm install
-npm start
+- npm start